Minto Communities GTA

 Q. Are any closings still happening?

-At this time, Minto Communities’ lawyer’s office remains open and ready to facilitate your closing, as does the Land Registry Office.
-In this unprecedented situation, it is important for homeowners to touch base with their legal representation and financial institutions to confirm their schedule and capacity to provide the necessary documents, funds and paperwork to our lawyer.
+Minto Communities is fully committed to closing homes and is continuing to do so on a daily basis.
+Our lawyer’s office remains open to facilitate your closing, as does the Land Registry Office.
+It is important for homeowners to touch base with their legal representation and financial institutions to confirm their schedule and capacity to provide the necessary documents, funds and paperwork to our lawyer.
 Typically, preparation for closing includes meeting with your lawyer or lender to sign paperwork.
-As per usual, Minto’s lawyer will make available all the documents required to close within 5 business days prior to the scheduled closing.
+As per usual, Minto Communities lawyer will make available all the documents required to close within 5 business days prior to the scheduled closing.

-Q. What can I expect for my appointment to select exterior colours or any structural options at the Sales Centre?
+Q. What can I expect for my appointment to select exterior colours or any structural options at the Presentation Centre?

 Appointments to select exterior colours or structural options mostly apply to single family homes.
-If this is the case, your in-person appointment will either be deferred or you can make by phone and digital means.
+If this is the case, your in-person appointment will either be deferred or done virtually.
 If it is deferred, it means the Construction team does not require that information at that time.
-Should the selections be needed, rest assured we will provide you with means to see the see the selections appropriately before having you finalize any decisions.
+Should the selections be needed, rest assured we will provide you with the means to review selections appropriately before finalizing any decisions.

 Q. What can I expect for my upcoming structural or framing appointment with the Design Centre?

-Q. What will happen to my Meet Your Builder or Frame Walk appointments?
+Q. What will happen to my Frame Walk appointments?

-As a precautionary measure, we are temporarily not conducting any frame walks or site walk through appointments in order to minimize traffic.
-However, we are fully committed to ensuring that you are part of the homeowner journey and we will continue to provide you with e-mail notifications to keep you updated on the progress of your home.
+Minto Communities is continuing to conduct frame walk appointments.
+They are pre-scheduled appointments and are limited to those who are listed on the title, at a maximum of two people.
+Masks must be worn during the appointment.
+We are fully committed to ensuring that you are part of the homeowner journey and will continue to provide you with updates on the progress of your home via e-mail.
 Namely; when construction has commenced, when the roof is on, and kitchen is installed.
-We also have a dedicated Customer Experience team who can provide you with updates as we proceed with the construction of your home.
-They can be reached at [email protected].
+Minto Communities has a dedicated Customer Experience team who can provide you with updates as we proceed with the construction of your home and can be reached at [email protected].

 Q. What changes are in effect for the Pre-Delivery Orientation (PDO)?